Java - Data Structures

 Since the Dictionary class is abstract, it provides only the framework for a key-mapped data structure rather than a specific implementation.

-To have more detail about this class, check The Dictionary.
+For more details about this class, check The Dictionary.

 The Hashtable class provides a means of organizing data based on some user-defined key structure.